New? Start here

 For more information on importing and converting files to Docs, see Get started with Docs.

-Docs in different file format?
+download or export Docs in different file format?

 Yes, you can download Docs as other file formats such as Microsoft® Word® and Adobe® PDF documents.
 For a list of supported formats, see Get started with Docs.